vzsoares/vzsoares/README.md

 - 🎃 Currently working at [**ApprovaSA**](https://www.linkedin.com/company/approvaoficial/) and majoring in Computer Software Engineering at [Estacio](https://estacio.br/)

-- 👾 Have I mentioned that I use Vim?
+- 👾 Have I mentioned that I use Arch?
+What about Vim?

 - 🛠️ If you blink, I'll rewrite it